 According to the IRS, a dependent is a person for whom the taxpayer has provided support throughout the majority of the year.
 This person can be a qualifying child or a qualifying relative, and the relationship must pass certain tests for you to claim him as a dependent.
-Among the tests for a qualifying child are that at the end of the year the child must be under 19 or must be under 24 and a full-time student.
+A qualifying child is one who is either under 19 on the last day of the tax year or is under 24 and a full-time student.
 He can be any age if he is disabled.
 The child must be related to you in some way, such as being your son, daughter, stepchild, sibling or a descendant of any of these people and must have lived with you for at least half the year.
 A dependent relative also must be related to you or must live with you all year.
 He cannot earn more than $3,700 during the year.

 Tax breaks are the reason divorced parents and other support providers sometimes squabble over who will claim a child as a dependent.
 The main tax benefits that arise from claiming a dependent include the ability to file for the earned income tax credit and the standard dependent exemption, the ability to file as head of household and the ability to claim the applicable child tax credit.
 Those with eligible children can also deduct child care expenses and do not have to claim child care benefits as income.
 Each of these tax benefits has specific standards you must meet, and being eligible for one, such as earned income credit, does not necessarily mean that you are eligible for all of them.
 Noncustodial parents who share equally in the support of their children don't want to miss out on these tax benefits and may wish to claim their child as a dependent in some tax years.